yosinski/phenotyping/README.md

     $ . ~/virtualenvs/phenotyping/bin/activate

 Activation must be run in each shell in which you wish to run the lableler.
-Consider adding to your `~/.bashrc` to run it automatically in every shell.
+Consider adding the line to your `~/.bashrc` to run it automatically in every shell.

 Next, install the Python packages necessary for the labeler inside the virtualenv using pip: